MrBomber0x001/blueprint-github/README.md

 - Generate GitHub repositories with predefined directory structures and files.
 - Create custom blueprints for different project types or frameworks.
-- Include commonly-used files such as README templates, license files, or configuration files in the blueprints.
+- Include commonly used files such as README templates, license files, or configuration files in the blueprints.
 - Define placeholder variables in blueprints to dynamically populate values during repository creation.
 - Interact with the GitHub API to create repositories directly from the command line.
 - Simple and intuitive command-line interface.